IFTTT brings everything together

 Automatic is a tiny gadget that plugs into your car's data port, then quietly stays in communication with your car's computer as you drive, sending handy info about maintenance and fuel efficiency to your smartphone.
-Use it with IFTTT -- an automation service based on the concept of "If this, then that" -- and you'll be able to create recipes that connect your car to your smart home.
-For example, you can have your entertainment center power on when you turn off the ignition near you home, or send a text message to your mechanic after the "check engine" light comes on.
+Use it with IFTTT, and you'll be able to create recipes that connect your car to your smart home.
+For example, you can have your entertainment center power on when you turn off the ignition near your home, or send a text message to your mechanic after the "check engine" light comes on.

 The Belkin WeMo line of smart devices makes for especially fun IFTTT fodder, and it's a great place to start connecting the electronics inside your home.
-The WeMo Switch + Motion package is particularly appealing, as you'll be getting a motion detector with its own dedicated IFTTT channel, along with a switch capable of automating anything with a plug on it.
-With automatable WeMo light bulbs and even small appliances like a WeMo Crock-Pot due in the coming months, IFTTT fans will want to keep a close eye on Belkin in 2014.
+The WeMo Switch + Motion package is particularly appealing, as you'll be getting a motion detector along with a switch capable of automating anything with a plug on it.
+Both components get their own, dedicated channels on IFTTT.

-Dash, like Automatic, plugs into your car's data port, and helps you monitor your driving to increase fuel efficiency.
-Once you set up Dash with IFTTT via its dedicated channel, you can automate your smart home with your car, just like with Automatic.
+Like Automatic, Dash plugs into your car's data port, then monitors your driving to help you increase your fuel efficiency.
+Once you set Dash up with IFTTT, you can automate your smart home with your car, just like you can with Automatic.
 Dash also rewards you for safe driving, and IFTTT allows you to automatically share those achievements to any social media you choose.

 Fitbit's products aim to use technology to help you track and improve your health.
 The Flex straps to your wrist and tracks metrics including steps taken, calories burned, and sleep quality, letting you compare each to your goals.
 IFTTT can take the connectivity and tracking convenience further by logging your activity in a Google spreadsheet, or by allowing you to text weight or blood pressure updates to Fitbit's own system.
 With a variety of triggers and actions, Fitbit's channel helps you log and track your fitness in a variety of programs simultaneously.

 Netatmo's two-piece Weather Station tracks environmental changes like temperature, air pressure, humidity, and even carbon dioxide levels both inside and outside of your home.
-Hook it up as your IFTTT recipe's "If this," and you'll be able to use those changes to trigger whatever you can think of.
-Add the Netatmo Rain Gauge to your setup, and it can let you know the moment it stops raining, so you can head back out and resume any interrupted barbeques.
+Hook it up as your IFTTT recipe's "If this" and you'll be able to use those changes to trigger whatever "then thats" you can think of.
+Add the Netatmo Rain Gauge to your setup, and IFTTT can let you know the moment it stops raining, so you can head back out to resume any interrupted barbeques.

-Put the Parrot Flower Power in the soil near your plant and it will monitor vitals like light, temperature, and soil moisture.
+Put the Parrot Flower Power in the soil near your plant and it'll monitor vitals like light, temperature and soil moisture.
 Pair the Parrot with IFTTT, and you'll be able to establish triggers if any of those vitals reach alert levels.
 You can also set basic scheduling triggers to help stay up-to-date on when it's time to water.

 Like the Nest Thermostat, this smart air conditioner from Quirky and GE lets you control the cooling in your home remotely.
 It'll also function as an action for any trigger you can think of on IFTTT.
 Monitor the temp with your phone and have your air conditioning kick in when it gets too hot, all without needing to lift a finger.